The Case for Speed in Low-Voltage BLDC Motor Applications

 Iripple = f(1/(freq * Lmotor))

 This ripple current produces losses in the stator through three mechanisms.
-Eddy current losses and hystereses losses occur in the laminations while the amplitude of the ripple current will cause I2R losses.
+Eddy current losses and hysteresis losses occur in the laminations while the amplitude of the ripple current will cause I2R losses.

 Another disadvantage of increasing the PWM frequency with a conventional inverter motor drive is an increased EMI footprint.
 All systems exhibit parasitic capacitance from the stator winding to the laminations.
 Increasing the PWM frequency will lower the impedance of the path and increase the high frequency leakage currents, increasing EMI.